Welcome to my world!

 Contrary to San Francisco, there aren’t many Chinese in Chicago.
 Ma Shu set up his place, a speakeasy, he called it.
 A place where people can drink (which is forbidden by law, crazy as it sounds) and dance to jazz.
 All night long, if they wish.

 I love jazz.
 Why?
 I don’t know.
-It doesn’t sound like anything familiar to me, still when I listen to it and especially when I dance to it, it’s like a part of me is set free.
+It doesn’t sound like anything familiar to me, yet when I listen to it and especially when I dance to it, it’s like a part of me is set free.
 Free, like I’ve never been.
 So free sometimes I’m scared by that feeling, but never so much not to go back to it every time.

 I owe him so much.
 I owe him everything.